-The evolution of Dartmouth-Hitchcock, as we know it today, was comprised of many different ideas and collaborations coming together for a common purpose.
+The evolution of Dartmouth Hitchcock Medical Center and Clinic was comprised of many different ideas and collaborations coming together for a common purpose.

 1797 – Dartmouth Medical School (DMS) founded